 Multiple means have been created over the years to give women the ability to prevent pregnancy.
-Of these, a popular one is the intrauterine device (IUD), having an effective rate of nearly 100%.
-Its popularity has greatly increased over the past 20 years.
-Finding a spot near the top of the popularity list is the Paragard IUD (models Tcu380A, T380A, and T380) manufactured by Teva Pharmaceuticals.
+Of these, a popular one is an intrauterine device with an effective rate of nearly 100%.
+Its popularity has dramatically increased over the past 20 years.
+Finding a spot near the top of the popularity list is the Paragard IUD (models Tcu380A, T380A, and T380) made by Teva Pharmaceuticals.

-The increase in the number of women using IUD devices has been followed by an increase in the number of reports of unexpected side effects and complications.
+The increase in the number of women using IUD devices has been followed by the rise in the number of reports of unexpected side effects and complications.
 Women have encountered problems with their IUDs migrating inside their bodies or breaking.
-Additionally, parts of the IUD have unknowingly been left in women’s bodies after the devices broke apart while being removed.
-Such occurrences can lead to perforation of organs and the need for surgery.
+Additionally, bits and pieces of the IUD have unknowingly been left in women’s bodies after the devices have broken apart while being removed.
+Such occurrences can lead to the perforation of organs and the need for surgery.

 As a result of the growing number of reports about the safety of Paragard and other IUDs, lawyers around the country are pursuing cases from women who have been seriously injured by ParaGard.
 If the manufacturer knew about the risks but failed to warn the public, they should be held accountable.